Fed chief Yellen's news conference after FOMC meeting

 Yellen on outlook for economy, risks balanced

-The committee currently expects that with gradual adjustments in the stance of monetary policy, economic activity will continue to expand at a moderate pace, and labor market indicators will continue to strengthen.
+The committee currently expects that with gradual adjustments in the stance of monetary policy, economic activity will continue to expand at a moderate pace, and labour market indicators will continue to strengthen.

 Yellen on raising rates despite low inflation